jacmoli/C81_CannedFood/README.md

 # [C81] Canned Food
-## A Rimworld v1.0 mod
+## A Rimworld v1.0 mod by Cocco81

+Current mod version: v1.0

 ### Mod description

 This mod has the aim to help save fridge space in late game when food supplies may be huge.

-The mod is XML only and adds the following items and relevant recipes (single and bulk versions):
+The mod is currently XML only and adds the following items and relevant recipes (single and bulk versions):

 - Steel can (standard)